Steelers overcome slow start, drop winless Dolphins 27-14

-Rudolph completed 20 of 36 passes, including a 45-yard touchdown to rookie Diontae Johnson late in the second quarter and a 26-yard strike to JuJu Smith-Schuster in the third quarter that put the Steelers in control.
-Smith-Schuster caught five passes for 103 yards, his first 100-yard game of the year.

-Ryan Fitzpatrick passed for 190 yards with two touchdowns and two picks, but a rare hot start couldn’t prevent Miami from staying winless through seven games for the first time since 2011.
-The Dolphins have dropped 10 straight dating back to last season.
+Rudolph threw for 251 yards and two touchdowns in his first start after getting knocked unconscious earlier this month against Baltimore, and James Conner added 145 yards and a touchdown on the ground as Pittsburgh (3-4) won consecutive games for the first time since ripping off six straight in the middle of last season.

+“You dig a big of a whole there in the first half and I was proud of the way we responded,” Rudolph said.

 Rudolph stressed he wasn’t worried about the long-term effects of a frightening concussion he suffered against Baltimore on Oct.
-6, when he was knocked unconscious from a helmet-to-helmet hit by Ravens safety Earl Thomas.
-Still, playing for the first time in three weeks, he looked shaky at best and completely out of sorts at worst during an ugly opening quarter that saw the Dolphins grab their first two-touchdown lead over any opponent in more than a year.
+6, when he was knocked cold on a helmet-to-helmet hit by Ravens safety Earl Thomas.
+Still, he looked shaky at best during an ugly opening quarter that saw the Dolphins grab their first two-touchdown lead over any opponent in more than a year.

-Pittsburgh’s first possession ended with Rudolph throwing a pick to Xavien Howard — back in the lineup after missing two games with a knee injury — and its second ended with an ugly fourth-down misfire by Rudolph.
+Pittsburgh’s first possession ended with Rudolph throwing a pick to Xavien Howard — back in the lineup after missing two games with a knee injury — and its second ended with Rudolph misfiring badly on fourth down.
+Yet he remained upbeat amid the growing pains and eventually things started to click.
+Rudolph completed 20 of 36 passes, including a 45-yard touchdown to rookie Diontae Johnson late in the second quarter and a 26-yard strike to JuJu Smith-Schuster in the third quarter that put the Steelers firmly in control.

+“We needed to get him going early on because all it takes is that one big play for him,” Pittsburgh wide receiver James Washington said.
+“His mind is going.
+He’s got that adrenaline going and (once) we started moving the ball down the field running and passing, we were on.”

-The Dolphins, in the midst of a massive and ceaseless roster overhaul under first-year coach Brian Flores that included trading running back Kenyan Drake to Arizona on Monday for a conditional sixth-round pick in next year’s draft, showed their first extended signs of life in an already lost season.
+The Dolphins, in the midst of an exhaustive rebuild under first-year coach Brian Flores — a process that included trading running back Kenyan Drake to Arizona on Monday for a conditional sixth-round pick in next year’s draft just hours before kickoff — showed their first extended signs of life in an already lost season.

-Fitzpatrick found Albert Wilson for a 5-yard touchdown after Howard’s interception, and Allen Hurns plowed through several tackles on his way to a 12-yard score that gave Miami — a 14-point underdog — a 14-point advantage for the first time since Oct.
+Ryan Fitzpatrick’s two touchdown passes gave Miami — a 14-point underdog — a 14-point advantage for the first time since Oct.
 7, 2018.
-The Dolphins couldn’t hold on then, allowing the Bengals to rally for a victory.
+The Dolphins couldn’t hold on then, allowing the Bengals storm back for a victory.
 A year later, not much has changed.

-The Steelers pulled within 14-10 at the break thanks to the first of Minkah Fitzpatrick’s two interceptions and some curious defensive play-calling by the Dolphins.
+The Steelers pulled within 14-10 at the break thanks to the first of Minkah Fitzpatrick’s two interceptions and an odd defensive play call by the Dolphins.

-Leading by 11 points and with Pittsburgh facing third-and-20 outside of field goal range, Miami opted to blitz and didn’t bother to guard Johnson, who took a short pass from Rudolph and used a couple of downfield blocks by James Washington to weave his way 45 yards to the end zone.
+Leading by 11 points and with Pittsburgh facing third-and-20 outside of field goal range, Miami opted to blitz and didn’t bother to guard Johnson, who took a short pass from Rudolph and used a couple of downfield blocks by Washington to weave his way 45 yards to the end zone.

-Fitzpatrick’s second pick — basically an arm punt by Ryan Fitzpatrick — gave the Steelers the ball at Pittsburgh 3.
-Rudolph then led Pittsburgh 97 yards in 12 plays, the last 26 coming on a pretty lob to the end zone that Smith-Schuster hauled in to put the Steelers up 17-14.
-Pittsburgh stopped Fitzpatrick on a fourth-down scramble on Miami’s ensuing possession — a stop made possible by coach Mike Tomlin’s first successful officiating challenge since 2017 — and five plays later, Conner bulled over from 9 yards out to boost Pittsburgh’s lead to 10.
+“Wanted to be aggressive,” Flores said.
+“We can second guess a lot of calls.
+I’m not going to second guess that one.
+I thought we had success with the call, and they made a play.”

 INJURIES